 Ricoh is a leading manufacturer of office automation equipment.
-Ricoh's principal products include copiers(such as PPCs), printers(such as MFPs, laser printers and GELJET printers), production printing products and facsimile machines.
+Ricoh's principal products include copiers (such as PPCs), printers (such as MFPs, laser printers and GELJET printers), production printing products, digital duplicators and facsimile machines.
 Ricoh is also a prominent manufacturer of digital and advanced electronic devices such as semiconductor devices.
 In recent years, Ricoh has been rapidly building a solid presence globally as a comprehensive document solutions provider that helps its customers streamline their businesses and decrease operating costs.
 More specifically, Ricoh supports its office and production printing equipment businesses by offering customers various "solution" systems that work with personal computers and servers, network systems, application software and related product support and after-sales services to assist customers in fully utilizing the Ricoh products that they purchase.
 Ricoh's product support services include assisting customers in setting up their information technology environment or network.
 Ricoh also offers various supplies and peripheral products to be used with its products and systems.
-More recently, Ricoh has further expanded its businesses to manufacture and sell products such as projectors, LED tubes, video conference systems, thermal rewritable products, and mobile devices called EWS (which stands for "eWriter Solutions").
+More recently, Ricoh has further expanded its businesses to manufacture and sell products such as projectors, video conference systems, thermal rewritable products and interactive digital whiteboard solutions.